Agnes is on retreat! Agnes’s galleries are closed until June 2023, keep your eye on our website for upcoming public programs. Read more.

 Part of Agnes’s Wellness Program

-Thomas John Thomson, Autumn Woods, 1916, oil on wood panel.
-Gift of Margaret Botterell in memory of Dr. Harry Botterell, 1998
+Tom Thomson, Autumn Woods, 1916, oil on wood panel.
+Gift of Margaret Botterell in memory of Dr Harry Botterell, 1998

 Slow down!
 Deeply observe works of art in Tom Thomson?
 The Art of Authentication.
 Guided by a community facilitator, this contemplation practice allows for relaxation and new insights.
 Part of Agnes’s Wellness Program.